 - Cream butter, sugar and cinnamon together in a large mixing bowl.
 Add the flour and finely ground almonds and continue mixing.
 The dough will be very crumbly.

-- Use a small spatula to carefully move the cookies from the waxed paper to a cookie sheet for baking since the dough is very dry and flakey.
+- Use a small spatula to carefully move the cookies from the waxed paper to a cookie sheet for baking since the dough is dry and flakey.

 - Bake cookies for 25 to 30 minutes.
 Allow cookies to cool completely before removing them from the cookie sheets.
 Take special care not to break them.